 Many superannuation funds allow you to increase, decrease or even cancel your default insurance cover.
 This gives you greater flexibility on the level of cover that suits you and your personal circumstances.

 You’ll still pay for the insurance through premiums deducted from your super account.
 But it’s a simple and stress-free way to ensure you are covered in the event life throws you a Curveball.

 Super funds typically offer three types of insurance:

 To find out exactly what your superannuation fund’s insurance covers, – and through which insurer – check out the product disclosure statement on your superannuation provider’s website.

 Many superannuation funds ‘value add’ to make their fund more attractive to potential members.

-Take your time and really tease out what each superannuation fund offers, because these extras can really add up to something significant in the long term.
+Take your time and really assess what each superannuation fund offers. because These extras can really add up to something significant in the long term.

 For example, some employers will pay more than 9.5% if you opt for certain superannuation funds, or if you make extra contributions yourself.